gabfl/vault/docs/rebuild.md

 ## Security notice

 For obvious reasons, **export files are not encrypted**, all the vault secrets will be stored in clear.
-Make sure to safely store the export file and securely dispose it after its use.
+Make sure to safely store the export file and securely dispose of it after its use.

 ## How to proceed